ashraf-ul-alam-amit/ashraf-ul-alam-amit.github.io/_pages/projects.md

 ---

+## **NeuroSeg3D: 3D Attention U-Net for Accurate Brain Tumor Segmentation (BraTS2021) [[Project]](https://github.com/ashraf-ul-alam-amit/NeuroSeg3D)**

+### *Ashraf Ul Alam*

+**NeuroSeg3D** is an advanced 3D U-Net architecture enhanced with **residual blocks** and **spatial attention** modules, designed to effectively capture fine spatial features from MRI images.
+Utilizing the [**BraTS 2021 dataset**](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1) from Kaggle, the model aims to accurately segment brain tumors by focusing on relevant spatial information.
+The training process was stable, with smooth convergence, demonstrating effective learning and minimal signs of overfitting.
+Quantitative results show that **NeuroSeg3D** achieved a **Mean Dice** score of 84.42% and a **Mean IoU** score of 75.86% on the validation set, highlighting its strong performance and generalization capabilities in differentiating tumor regions from healthy tissues in MRI scans.

+---

 ## **Optimizing Feature Representation of Deep Neural Networks for Enhanced Deepfake Detection [[Project]](https://github.com/ashraf-ul-alam-amit/Deepfake-Image-Detection) [[Poster]](https://github.com/ashraf-ul-alam-amit/Deepfake-Image-Detection/blob/master/poster.pdf)**
 ### *Ashraf Ul Alam, Sudipta Progga Islam*